In this section, we will add rich results to our analysis; a nice APA formatted table like this:

 type: number

-specified an empty string for the title of column var
+specified an empty string for the title of column var.
+If a

 title isn’t specified the column name is used instead.